Analysis (Course B)

 - Applying knowledge and understanding

-Students will be able to solve simple problems and exercises related to the theory as well as and he will be able to rigorously prove several main results of the theory.
+Students will be able to solve simple problems and exercises related to the theory as well and will be able to rigorously prove several main results of the theory.

 - Making judgements